 Hydrotechnical Engineering

-New provincial funding will advance research by the UBC Disaster Resilience Research Network
+Provincial funding will advance UBC Disaster Resilience research

 Four of the twelve funded projects are under the skilled guidance of faculty from UBC Civil Engineering